chochain/eforth/README.md

     > type> 1 2 +⏎               \ see Forth in action
     > type> bye⏎  or Ctrl-C      \ to exit eForth

     Once you get pass the above, try the lessons by Dr. Ting.
-Pretty amazing!
-Study the individual files under ~/tests/demo to grasp how they were done in eForth.
     > ./tests/eforth < ./tests/lessons420.txt

+    Pretty amazing stuffs!
+To grasp how there were done, study the individual files under ~/tests/demo.

 ### WASM